When Do Girls Stop Growing?

 How U.S. Women’s Height Compares Globally

-Based on recent WHO and OECD data, here’s how your height compares around the world—and what that actually feels like:
+Based on recent World Health Organization and OECD data, here’s how height compares internationally and how it tends to feel on the ground:

 keep-an-ideal-body-weight